JeanBertinR/Similarity_search_article/README.md

 ## Files

-- **code.ipynb**: Jupyter Notebook containing the Python code used for the research.
+- **Similarity search RAG approach.ipynb**: Jupyter Notebook containing the Python code used for the research.
 - **BIOSSES_dataset.csv**: CSV file containing the BIOSSES dataset used in the study.
 - **requirements.txt**: package version list used for the study